 Most professional pet sitters use a contract, so make sure you get a copy in advance and look it over in detail.
 When discussing the logistics of a sitter's services, ask how much time he or she spends with your pet per visit and what types of procedures are in place for medical and natural emergencies.
 Ask about the sitter's terms of payment while discussing rates.
 Some sitters require full payment up front, while others only require a deposit when you make the reservation and the balance due when you return from your trip [source: Pet Sit].

 If you interview an agency rather than an individual sitter, be sure to inquire about its hiring and screening processes.
 Employees of larger agencies should be able to provide your animal with the highest of care.
 Good pet sitters will often provide you with an evaluation form.

 These guidelines will help you find the best pet sitter for you.
-For more help, visit the links on the next page.
+For more help, visit the links below.